FIXTradingCommunity/fix-sbe-utilities/README.md

 This utility generates a Simple Binary Encoding (SBE) message schema from an Orchestra file.

+## sbe-validator

+Validates that an SBE message schema conforms to its XML schema.

 ## License
 © Copyright 2016-2020 FIX Protocol Limited